Naomi Osaka

-Early life and background
+Early life

 Naomi Osaka was born on October 16, 1997, in Chūō-ku, Osaka, Japan to Leonard François, who is from Jacmel, Haiti, and Tamaki Osaka (大坂 環, Ōsaka Tamaki), who is from Nemuro, Hokkaido, Japan.
 She has an older sister, Mari, who was also a professional tennis player.
 The sisters were given their mother's family name, as that was the practice in Japan when only one parent held native citizenship.
 Osaka's parents originally met in Sapporo when her father was a visiting college student from NYU.

-When Osaka was four years old, her family moved from Japan to the U.S. to live with her father's parents in Elmont, New York on Long Island.
+When Osaka was three years old, her family moved from Japan to the U.S. to live with her father's parents in Elmont, New York on Long Island.
 Her father was inspired to teach his daughters how to play tennis by watching the Williams sisters compete at the 1999 French Open.
 Having little experience as a tennis player himself, he sought to emulate how Richard Williams trained his daughters to become two of the best players in the world, despite never having played the sport.
 François remarked that "the blueprint was already there.
 I just had to follow it," with regard to the detailed plan Richard had developed for his daughters.

 François began coaching Naomi and Mari once they settled in the United States.
 In 2006, when she was about eight years old, her family moved to Florida so that the girls would have better opportunities to train.
 She practiced on the Pembroke Pines public courts during the day and was homeschooled at night.

 When Naomi was 15 years old, she began working with Patrick Tauma at the ISP Academy.
 In 2014, she moved to the Harold Solomon Tennis Academy.
 She later trained at the ProWorld Tennis Academy.